Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/create-account.md

 ## Create NXS Account
-To create a new NXS account, on the Overview page click on the hamburger icon awhich opens the user pane, click on Accounts to open the `Accounts` page, click on the `Add` icon on the bottom to open the 'New Account' page.
+To create a new NXS account, on the Overview page click on the hamburger icon which opens the user pane, click on Accounts to open the `Accounts` page, click on the `Add` icon on the bottom to open the 'New Account' page.

 ![mobile-wallet-user-accouts.jpg](/mobile-wallet-user-accouts.jpg)<p align=center>Mobile Wallet - User Accounts</p>